Airbus, Bill Gates and others back Bellevue-based video imaging satellite venture

 - ‘I felt so alone’: What women at Microsoft face, and why many leave

-Though the amount of funding was not disclosed, it includes investments and partnerships from an impressive list of satellite industry and tech company heavyweights.
+Though the amount of funding was not disclosed, it includes investments and partnerships from an impressive list of satellite industry and tech-company heavyweights.

 EarthNow’s key partner is European aerospace giant Airbus, which proposes to mass-produce the satellites using production lines in Toulouse, France, and in Florida.

-Also investing in EarthNow is Greg Wyler, founder and executive chairman of OneWeb, a large, still-nascent satellite venture that aims to provide broadband internet access globally and has attracted investment of nearly $2 billion.
+Aside from Microsoft co-founder Gates and Son, also investing in EarthNow is Greg Wyler, founder and executive chairman of OneWeb, a large, still-nascent satellite venture that aims to provide broadband internet access globally and has attracted investment of nearly $2 billion.

 OneWeb’s initial fleet of nearly 900 satellites is also being built by Airbus.